 Once a student has taken a UC or CSU course that has been deemed a reasonable substitution to a Psychology course by Psychological & Brain Sciences (PBS) Faculty, a student must follow this process in order to receive credit:

-- Transfer the course to the UCSB Registrar (not the PBS department).
+1) Transfer the course to UCSB Registrar (not the PBS department).

 Even if a course is pre-approved, the course is not automatically updated as a UCSB equivalent on GOLD.
 This form must be submitted to PBS for “PSY” credit to be awarded.

-If a course is not pre-approved, a copy of the course syllabus (not a catalog description) must be attached to the form for evaluation by PBS Faculty.
+If a course is not pre-approved, a copy of the course syllabus (not a catalog description) must be emailed to email@example.com for evaluation by PBS Faculty.
 Course evaluation is facilitated by the Undergraduate Advising team.

-If a direct match is found on the list, then the PBS Faculty members have pre-approved that course for the listed credit.
 Classes can be awarded credit to a major requirement “Area” or specifically to a PSY # course.
 Within UC legal repeat standards (and with no new units earned), students can retake an equivalent course for a better grade at another UC, if needed.
-Unit values and transfer eligibility will be awarded by the Registrar, not PBS.
+Unit values and transfer eligibility will be awarded by the Registrar and Admissions, not PBS.

-If a direct match is not found on the list, then the PBS Faculty members will evaluate the course for “PSY” catalog credit.
+PBS Faculty members will need to evaluate the course for “PSY” catalog credit.
 Submit a proper course syllabus to the Undergrad Advisors (see above).
 Students with pending petitions will be notified as soon as the Faculty replies with their evaluation.
 Please expect one to two weeks for a response.